-^{} Modern India, p.
-77. † Page 118.
+^{} Modern India. p.
+77.

+[†] Page 118.

-Some years ago, at the time of the Congo atrocities, an Irish author wrote:
+atrocities, an Irish author wrote:

 "The English people love liberty for themselves.
 They hate all acts of injustice, except those which they themselves commit.
 They are such liberty-loving people that they interfere in the Congo and cry, 'Shame!' to the Belgians.
 But they forget that their heels are on the neck of India."